 - Download Java.

 - Follow the instructions to install Java.
-(For assistance with your download, please visit Sun's JRE help pages.)
+(For assistance with your download, please go to Java's help pages.)

 - Locate the SiteBuilder application file on your computer.
-You should have saved this file, called ysitebuilder.exe, on your computer when you downloaded the latest version of SiteBuilder.
-If you can't find the file, go ahead and download SiteBuilder again.
+You should've saved this file, called ysitebuilder.exe, on your computer when you downloaded the latest version of SiteBuilder.
+If you can't find the file, download SiteBuilder again.

 - Double-click on the ysitebuilder.exe file to begin installing SiteBuilder.

-If your version of SiteBuilder is older than version 2.2, you will need to upgrade by downloading a new version of SiteBuilder rather than using the standard update process.
-Downloading will simply copy the updates to your computer, replacing your old version of SiteBuilder while leaving all of your work and your web site intact.
-Please visit our SiteBuilder download page to get started.
-(Note that you will be able to use the standard update process for future upgrades, and that Yahoo SiteBuilder remains a free tool.
-There is no charge for upgrading.)
+If your version of SiteBuilder is older than version 2.2, you'll need to upgrade by downloading a new version of SiteBuilder rather than using the standard update process.
+Downloading will copy the updates to your computer, replacing your old version of SiteBuilder while leaving all of your work and your website intact.
+Please go to our SiteBuilder download page to get started.
+(Note that you'll be able to use the standard update process for future upgrades, and that Yahoo SiteBuilder remains a free tool.
+There's no charge for upgrading.)